viewDidAppear/CLProgressIndeterminateView/README.md

 ![](/cocotutch/CLProgressIndeterminateView/raw/master/IndeterminateWindowsPhoneProgressBar.png)

-This drop-in Metro-style Indeterminate Progress Indicator for iOS is based on Jeff Wilcox' open-source "PerformanceProgressBar" for Windows Phone's own SDK.
+This drop-in Metro-style Indeterminate Progress Indicator for iOS is based on Jeff Wilcox' open-source "PerformanceProgressBar" for Windows Phone apps.
-His project is now abandoned as Microsoft began distributing an indicator that used the compositor (animator) thread, as opposed to the main CPU thread.
+His project has been abandoned as it was rendered unneccessary by an update to Silverlight SDK.

 Reference: [Jeff Wilcox - PerformanceProgressBar](http://www.jeff.wilcox.name/2010/08/performanceprogressbar/)